pcon/sfdc-eventMonitoring/examples/newrelic/README.md

-# Send Apex Callouts to New Relic Insights
+# Send data to New Relic Insights

-This example script pulls the most recent `ApexCallout` records and pushes them to New Relic's Insight.
+These example scripts pull the most recent `ApexCallout` or `ApexSoap` records and push them to New Relic's Insight.
 This is useful for reporting on outliers for callout load times or callout failures.

 ## Prerequisites
 1. A [New Relic](https://newrelic.com) account with the Insights capabilities